DuhItsJay/Guild-Chat-Bridge/README.md

 ## Installation/Usage Guide

 See [INSTALLATION.md](./INSTALLATION.md) for instructions on how to install and use the Guild Bridge Chat from the source code

+## What's New

+> This is a summary of what the latest version offers!

 ## Commands